Kristiehu/Kristiehu/README.md

-# 🌐 Kristie Hu · Geospatial Developer & Data Analyst
+# 🌐 Kristie Hu · Geospatial Developer & Data Engineer

 > *"Explore the world spatially — one dataset at a time."*